Find a Qualified Attorney Near You

 Administrative law is a practice area of public law.
 With more than a hundred different administrative agencies covering everything from transportation to workers’ compensation, administrative law touches all aspects of life.

 The first recourse is usually an administrative hearing.
 For instance, suppose you receive Social Security payments.
-If you have a problem with a payment, your first step to correct the problem is to request a hearing with an administrative law judge.
+If you have a problem with a payment, your first step to resolving it is to request a hearing with an administrative law judge.
 Although this seems complicated, it is faster than requiring people to sue the Social Security Administration every time something goes wrong.

 Administrative lawyers are essential for non-profit agencies that act as watchdogs on corporations and regulatory agencies.
-These agencies often provide legal services for people needing help with their own administrative issues.
+These agencies often provide legal services to people who need help with their administrative issues.
 Because regulatory agencies receive great discretion from the courts, non-lawyers can find themselves at a disadvantage during hearings.
 You need an attorney if you have a legal matter involving a government agency.

 Can I Solve This on My Own or Do I Need an Attorney?